Let’s talk about EVA Air and the American passenger who bullied and sexually harassed flight attendants on January 19, 2019.

 4. A obsession with winning awards and high scores.

-We’re getting an inside look at what it takes for EVA to reach its customer satisfaction targets.
 Through their press releases so far, EVA shows signs of a corporate culture that values customer service above employee well-being, and encourages their employees to sacrifice themselves at the risk of losing customer service points.
 Apparently this is all in the “the spirit of service”.

 Since joining the Star Alliance network in 2013, EVA has been all about its safety and service rankings and industry recognitions.
 You can see the awards starting in 2014 on the Company Profile page of its website.
 And since compiling and releasing CSR reports in 2013, EVA’s annual customer satisfaction targets have gone up year over year, as have the reported results.

 Below are screenshots of customer satisfaction data from EVA CSR reports from 2013 to 2017:

 Each year the target goes up by a few points, and the score is always higher than the target.
 Note: There are two errors in these graphs where the numbers don’t match up for 2014 and 2015.

 Each year’s score is also higher than the previous year’s.
 The only time the score hasn’t been higher than the previous year is last year, 2017, when it remained 4.34 points.
 This makes me curious what the 2018 CSR report will show for the customer satisfaction target.
 Will it stay at 4.32 or will it raise to 4.34?
 Is it even possible for EVA staff to keep getting higher scores?
 And god forbid what happens if the service score is lower than the target?

 This score-obsessed culture is reminiscent of the traditional education system in Asia where exams and grades matter more than anything else.
 It’s not good enough to get an A. You have to place top of your class.
 The question is: are service awards and scores more important to EVA than the well-being of their people?